Delta456/box-cli-maker/README.md

 This module also enables **True Color** and **256 Colors** support on Windows Console through [Virtual Terminal Processing](https://docs.microsoft.com/en-us/windows/console/console-virtual-terminal-sequences) but you need have at least [Windows 10 Version 1511](https://en.wikipedia.org/wiki/Windows_10_version_history_(version_1511)) for 256 colors or [Windows 10 Version 1607](https://en.wikipedia.org/wiki/Windows_10_version_history_(version_1607)) for True Color Support.

-4 bit Color are now supported by every terminal now so there is no list for them unlike the above ones.
+4-bit Colors are now standardized so it is supported by all terminals now.

+If `ConEmu` or `ANSICON` is installed for Windows systems then it will be also detected.
+It is highly recommended to use the latest versions of both of them to have the best experience!

 ### Note

-#### Vertical Alignment
+#### 1. Vertical Alignment

 As different terminals have different font by default so the right vertical alignment may not be aligned well.
 You will have to change your font accordingly to make it work.

-#### Limitations of Unicode and Emoji
+#### 2. Limitations of Unicode and Emoji

 It uses [mattn/go-runewidth](https://github.com/mattn/go-runewidth) for Unicode and Emoji support though there are some limitations:

-- `Windows Terminal` and `Mintty` are the only know terminal emulators which can render Unicode and Emojis properly on Windows.
+- `Windows Terminal`, `ConEmu` and `Mintty` are the only know terminal emulators which can render Unicode and Emojis properly on Windows.
 - Indic Text only works on very few Terminals as less support it.
 - It is recommended not to use this for Online Playgrounds like [`Go Playground`](https://play.golang.org/) and [`Repl.it`](https://repl.it), `CI/CDs` etc. because they use a font that only has ASCII support and other Character Set is used which becomes problematic for finding the length as the font changes during runtime.
 - Change your font which supports Unicode and Emojis else the right vertical alignment will break.

-#### Terminal Color Detection
+#### 3. Terminal Color Detection

 It is possible to round off true color provided to 8 bit or 16 bit according to your terminal's maximum capacity.

 There is no **standardized way** of detecting the terminal's maximum color capacity so the way of detecting your terminal might not work for you.
-If this can be fixed for you then you can always make a PR.
+If this can be fixed for your terminal then you can always make a PR.

+The following two points are just applicable for **Unix** systems:

-If you think that the module can't detect True Color of the terminal then you must set your environment variable `COLORTERM` to `truecolor` or `24bit` for True Color support.
+- If you think that the module can't detect True Color of the terminal then you must set your environment variable `COLORTERM` to `truecolor` or `24bit` for True Color support.

-If you are targetting 8 bit color based terminals and if the module couln't detect it then set your environment variable `TERM` to name of the terminal emulator with `256color` as suffix like `xterm-256color`.
+- If you are targetting 8 bit color based terminals and the module couln't detect it then set your environment variable `TERM` to name of the terminal emulator with `256color` as suffix like `xterm-256color`.

 There might be no color effect for very old terminals like [`Windows Console (Legacy Mode)`](https://docs.microsoft.com/en-us/windows/console/legacymode) or environment variable `TERM` give `DUMB` so it will output some garbage value or a warning if used.